 NSCRD showcases some of the top Northern athletes who are pursuing sport as a career.
-Some of these athletes have attended the Sask Provincial Games for Team North; others have traveled south to join club teams; and some are even making it big on the national stage.
-If you know any athletes that you would like to see showcased on our website, please give Ryan a call at (306) 688-2122 or email: firstname.lastname@example.org.
+Some of these athletes have attended the Sask Provincial Games for Team North; others have travelled south to join club teams; and some are even making it big on the national stage.
+If you know any athletes that you would like to see showcased on our website that grew up in the Northern District, please give Ryan a call at (306) 688-2122 or email: firstname.lastname@example.org.

 Volleyball, Hometown: La Loche

 Exceptionally talented he emerged as Keyano College's most decorated student athlete in its history.
 In the years he won the CCAA Volleyball Player of the Year he was also a member of the Al-Canadian team and was CCAA National Tournament All-Star in 2009.

 Alwyn is the ACAC's all-time points leader in Men's volleyball while also ranking first in all-time aces, second in kills and tenth in digs.

 Piche now works for Suncor in Fort McMurray as a mechanic, using his community as his home base.

 Sydney has many accomplishments in the past few years.
 She claimed 2nd in 2013 in regionals after training and being gone for about 4 months.
 The first time Sydney went to Nationals was in 2013 held in Saskatoon and she claimed 5th.
 From there in 2014 she claimed 4th in Nationals in Guelph Ontario.
 A experience she would never forget claimed Sydney.
 All those events were made possible from all the medals I won growing up in elementary and high School which gave me the confidence and belief that I could compete at the high of level.

 My most favorite moment as a wrestler was still going to National in Ontario, it was a lifetime experience.